phetsims/sound-waves/doc/model.md

 ## Two source screen

-This screen contains two speakers, one of which is moveable, and thus shows the interference pattern produced by the two soundwaves overlapping.
+This screen contains two speakers, one of which is movable, and thus shows the interference pattern produced by the two soundwaves overlapping.

 ## Reflection Screen

-This screen has a moveable wall that will reflect the wave back.
+This screen has a movable wall that will reflect the wave back.
 The angle of reflection is equal to the angle of reflection.
 After the reflection wave will then interfere with itself.

 ## Pressure Screen

-This screen will have the speaker be contained in a box in which the air pressure is controlleable.
+This screen will have the speaker be contained in a box in which the air pressure is controllable.
 The intensity of the waves will be linearly equivalent to the air pressure.
 The pressure can vary between 0 and 1 ATM.